 (Yes, it is true that in recent years we've sometimes enjoyed unseasonably warm weather.
-It's also true that this year NBTSC Vermont is 2 weeks earlier than it has been in the past.
-The heads up still feels important, though, since many of our 14 years in Vermont have included notably cold stretches.)
+It's also true that NBTSC Vermont is now 2 weeks earlier than it used to be.
+The heads up still feels important, though, since many of our 15 years in Vermont have included notably cold stretches.)